 - Part 3: Building work for which design is carried out or reviewed by a chartered professional engineer.
 These engineers must be registered with Engineering New Zealand.
 You can check an engineer’s status on the public register here.

-Even if building work does not require a building consent, all building work must comply with the Building Code.
+Even if building work does not require a building consent, all building work must meet or exceed the minimum requirement in the Building Code.
 A building’s level of compliance with the Building Code must not be adversely affected once the exempt building work is completed.